irzamlatif/milage-detection-model/README.md

 - Python 3.8+
 - Google Colab or Jupyter Notebook
-- 2GB Ram minimum for the 40,000 vehicle sample
+- 2GB RAM minimum for the 40,000 vehicle sample

 ---

 ## Key Concepts

-- What is a Clocked Commuter?
-A fraudulent vehicle that has had its odometer partially roll back.
-The mileage still goes up slightly, but much less than the vehicle's own historical average making it hard to spot by eye.
+- **Clocked Commuter:** A fraudulent vehicle where the odometer has been partially rolled back.
+The mileage still increases slightly, but much less than its historical average, making it difficult to detect manually.

-- What is Recall?
-Out of all the actual frauds, how many did the model catch?
-A recall of 90% means it caught 9 out of 10.
+- **Recall:** The proportion of actual fraud cases correctly detected.
+A recall of 90% means 9 out of 10 fraud cases are identified.

-- What is Precision?
-Out of all the vehicles the model flagged as fraud.
-How many were actually fraudulent?
-High precision means fewer innocent drivers are falsely accused.
+- **Precision:** The proportion of detected fraud cases that are actually fraudulent.
+High precision means fewer false accusations.

 ---

 ## Author

-Irzam Latif
+**Irzam Latif**
 University of Hertfordshire

-Final Year Project — Mse DataScience
+Final Year Project — MSc Data Science

-Dataset: DVSA MOT data — UK Open Government Licence
+Dataset: DVSA MOT Data — UK Open Government Licence